-6.6 If any member of staff is concerned about a child the Designated Senior Person (or the rep in their absence) must be informed immediately.
+6.6 If any member of staff is concerned about a child the Designated Safeguarding Lead (or the rep in their absence) must be informed immediately.
 There is an absolute responsibility for all members of the school to respond to any suspected or actual abuse of a child in accordance with these procedures.

-6.7 The member of staff must record information regarding the concerns and ensure the written record is passed to the DSP on the same day.
+6.7 The member of staff must record information regarding the concerns and ensure the written record is passed to the DSL on the same day.
 The recording must be a clear, precise, factual account of the observations.
+A record of concern profoma is available on the Sandwell Extranet Safeguarding Virtual Office.